cschuyle/doopercrawl/README.md

 # (super-)dooper-crawler

 A little tiny web crawler in Java.
+One of those "Toy Problems".

 # Crawl a domain